JHaack4/JerhisGame1b/README.md

 -pause on resume from home button
--locked finished (gradual entry to finish tile, on chaser anim) -spike blocks that shoot up every so often, if you are on them then you die -upload through trueted library (eclipse) after replace assets & classes
+-locked finished (gradual entry to finish tile, on chaser anim) -spike blocks that shoot up every so often, if you are on them then you die -upload through trusted library (eclipse) after replace assets & classes

 TODO LIST Ike:
 =========